Have a tour planned for your next trip? Ensure your deposit is covered with tour cancellation travel cover.

 - Applying for compensation from the Travel Compensation Fund (TCF) if the insolvent is a registered travel agent

-- Lodging a complaint with the Financial Ombudsman Service (FOS).
+- Lodging a complaint with the Australian Financial Complaints Authority (AFCA)

 Cancellation cover is an area of travel insurance where not everything is always cut and dried.
 However,it is important to have cancellation cover, particularly if you have paid for your holiday in advance.